Blendify/blender-manual/blender_docs/manual/compositing/types/matte/keying_screen.rst

    Example of a poor mask: Some of the backdrop is opaque, and some parts of the gun in the foreground are transparent.

-If you increase the tolerances on the keying node, it will accept more shades of green to mask out.
+If you increase the tolerances on the Color Key node, it will accept more shades of green to mask out.
 But it may also incorrectly mask out more of the foreground.

-Instead of increasing the range of accepted shades to be masked out, the *Keying Screen* node lets you change what shade of green (or other color) to use for different parts of the image.
+Instead of increasing the range of accepted shades to be masked out, the Keying Screen node lets you change what shade of green (or other color) to used for different parts of the image.

 Start in the :doc:`Movie Clip Editor </editors/clip/index>`.
 Open the Sidebar region and Toolbar to show tracking configuration.